paralism/Paralism-docs/README.md

-# Paralism
+# Paralism-docs
-Core of block chain in parallel
+Development documents of Paralism